visualpharm/Lunacy/docs/index.md

 The demand for visual content seems is only getting stronger nowadays.
 Having just a huge bunch of icons files may not necessarily help one to efficiently and competitively develop and support visually rich applications.
 Wouldn't it be much more better to have a dedicated reliable platform like the [Icons8](https://icons8.com/) that would cope with all sort of the challenges associated with managing icons, keeping them up-to-date, and making them easily accessible in the most suitable forms and various contexts?

-# which license do I need?
+# Which license/framework do I need?

 Conceptually, the [Icons8](https://icons8.com/) provides two frameworks or in other words two distinct ways of how icons could be accessed and utilized.
 These two pathways are known as <b>['standard'](#standard-framework) and ['service integration'](#service-integration-framework) frameworks</b>.
 Each framework is associated with certain set of tools which are discussed below in detail.